Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Financial literacy is an integral part of mission readiness and quality of life.
 The goal of this campaign is to maintain a comprehensive and state-of-the-art education and training program throughout the services.
 Designed by the DoD, the purpose of the FLP is to increase personal readiness by reducing the stressors related to financial well-being.
 This program will assist soldiers and family members in awareness, savings & debt reduction and protection against predatory practices.

-The Army Community Service (ACS) Financial Readiness Program is your first resource for information on money matters.
+The Army Community Service Financial Readiness Program is your first resource for information on money matters.
 Take the first step in making better financial choices.
-Services range from checkbook management to debt management to credit counseling.
-Appointments can be scheduled online.
-For more information, call 719.526.4590.
+Services range from retirement planning to debt management to credit counseling.
+For details call 719-526-4590.

 Budget Counseling allows a client to meet with a financial counselor to discuss the management of personal finances.
-The counselor develops a financial analysis to determine the household's monthly living expenses and a budget is established, with an emphasis on managing personal finances and tracking spending habits.
-Budget counseling also offers assistance in bankruptcy counseling, purchasing an automobile, and repaying creditors.
-Online appointments are available.
+The counselor develops a financial analysis to determine the household's monthly living expenses and a budget is established with an emphasis on managing personal finances and tracking spending habits.
+Budget counseling also offers assistance in bankruptcy counseling, purchasing an automobile and repaying creditors.

-Army Emergency Relief (AER) is available to assist with emergency financial needs, to include but not limited to:
+Army Emergency Relief is available to assist with emergency financial needs to include but not limited to: